-- A. All written instructions regarding changes to medications and treatments are required to be documented through a prescription label or the prescriber's written or electronically recorded order for the prescription. - B. Changes made to prescriptions will be immediately communicated to the nurse, as applicable. - C. Any concerns regarding these changes and the order will be resolved prior to administration of the medication to ensure safety and accuracy. - D. Staff will implement changes and document appropriately on the monthly medication sheet. - E. Discontinued medications or medications that the dosage is no longer accurate due to the changes will be discarded appropriately.
+- A. All written instructions regarding changes to medications and treatments are required to be documented through a prescription label or the prescriber's written or electronically recorded order for the prescription. - B. Changes made to prescriptions will be communicated to the nurse as soon as possible. - C. Any concerns regarding these changes and the order will be resolved prior to administration of the medication to ensure safety and accuracy. - D. Staff will implement changes and document appropriately on the medication administration record. - E. Discontinued medications, expired medications and extra doses of medications will be discarded appropriately.